 When you are out on a walk and you plan on staying out for long periods of time, bringing a leash and carrier with you is most ideal.
-Try letting your dog walk on a leash for a time and if you feel that he’s starting to tire out, put him in a carrier bag that’s comfortable for him.
+Try letting your dog walk on a leash for a time and if you feel that he’s starting to tire out, put him in a carrier bag that’s comfortable for him or her.

-These small dogs hold an appeal precisely because of their cute size and because of their cute size, many tend to forget that they are dogs too that need to get down and dirty every once in a while.
+These small dogs hold an appeal precisely because of their cute size and because of their adorable stature, many tend to forget that they are dogs too that need to get down and dirty every once in a while.
 Just like any dog type, they also have their own sets of concerns but if properly taken care of it shouldn’t be a problem.
 These small dogs are loyal, lovable and will shower you with unconditional love.
 Best of all, they are the cutest things you will ever lay your eyes upon.

 Christy of Doglifestore.com likes to write about whatever tickles her fancy and loves to document the adventures of her fur baby when she’s not busy going gaga over their crazy antics.

 Christy is a guest contributor and her advice and opinions do not necessarily reflect those of the Puptrait Studio.